SlaxWeb/Framework-Docs/rstdocs/source/database/querybuilder.rst

 into your PHP source code.
 The Query Builder does however, not just build the queries for you, it also executes them.

-The Query Builder is available in the :ref:`database basemodel` as well as in the Database Library.
-Both use same methods, but the Database Library methods have an extra input argument, the table name must be added as the first argument in every method call.
+The Query Builder is available in the :ref:`database basemodel` as well as a standalone object.
+They both work in the same way, except you have to manually set the table name and database object delimiter manually when using the standalone Query Builder object.
 For this reason it is recommended that you use the :ref:`database basemodel` and this documentation will cover only this scenario as well.

 Creating data